NHawk257/PowerShell/README.md

 Be aware, Microsoft is always changing things in the back-end and retiring modules/cmdlets.
 Some of these scripts may not work depending on when they were last updated.
 I do not test these regularly.

-Feel free to check out my blog for some examples and stories: https://evandottech.wordpress.com
+Feel free to check out my blog for some examples and stories, I have not posted there in quite some time now: https://evandottech.wordpress.com